Accelerating Federal Investigations with OSINT Insights

 Detect chatter and activity indicative of terrorism, trafficking, and other crimes

-Babel Street Insights continuously monitors social media sites and the dark web for signs of terrorists, traffickers, manufacturers of counterfeit goods, and other criminals at work.
-It rapidly detects evidence of criminal activity appearing in written materials, videos, chat communities, and technical forums – even when this information is presented in coded language, regional dialects, and slang.
+Babel Street continuously monitor social media sites and the dark web for signs of terrorists, traffickers, manufacturers of counterfeit goods, and other criminals at work.
+It rapidly detects evidence of criminal activity appearing in written materials, videos, chat communities, and technical forums – even when this information is presented in coded language, regional dialects, slang, and even emojis.

 Analyze crime networks

-Babel Street technology can also help pierce criminal and terrorist networks.
-Babel Street Insights Synthesis maps relationships among social media users.
-Synthesis charts key connections among people, locations, and events.
+Babel Street can also help pierce criminal and terrorist networks.
+It maps relationships among social media users and charts key connections among people, locations, and events.
 Visualizations of these relationships are also provided.

 Dismantle criminal plots

-Babel Street Insights can also empower analysts to find and dismantle criminal plots.
-Babel Street Insights’ search capabilities help analysts infiltrate dark web forums, chatrooms, and other sites where criminals gather.
+Babel Street also empowers analysts to find and dismantle criminal plots.
+Search capabilities help analysts infiltrate dark web forums, chatrooms, and other sites where criminals gather.
 There, they can uncover coalescing threats — pinpointing, for example, terrorists discussing potential targets, weapons sourcing, or maneuvers.
-They can find human trafficking rings discussing the transport of victims or arms dealers talking about the delivery of weapons.
+Babel Street helps find human trafficking rings discussing the transport of victims or arms dealers talking about the delivery of weapons.
 Using this insight, investigators can counter or halt these activities.

 Safeguard anonymity